An Oscar-Winning Crime Thriller Is Based On An Overlooked British Series

-"Traffik" debuted on the U.K.'s Channel 4 in 1989.
-Like Soderbergh's "Traffic," the series follows three interwoven stories about the illegal drug trade in the U.K. The first of the three is the most similar to Soderbergh's "Traffic," with Bill Paterson playing a Scottish home minister tasked with blocking heroin imports from Pakistan, while unbeknown to him, his daughter is struggling with her own addiction.
+"Traffik" debuted on the United Kingdom's Channel 4 in 1989.
+Like Soderbergh's "Traffic," the series follows three interwoven stories about the illegal drug trade in the U.K. The first of the three is the most similar to Soderbergh's "Traffic," with Bill Paterson playing a Scottish home minister tasked with blocking heroin imports from Pakistan, while unbeknown to him, his daughter struggles with her own addiction.
 But the series' two other storylines are different and specific to the U.K. There is the story of Fazal (Jamal Shah), an opium grower whose home is taken away from him by the British government, and Karl Rosshalde (Juraj Kukura), a German drug smuggler trying to stay one step ahead of the German police.

 The series was lauded for going out of its way to humanize the poppy growers victimized by the British government.
 It won the International Emmy Award for best drama, plus four BAFTAs.